jwestcott9/Amazoncli/README.md

     you must have mySQL workbench installed
-    you must install these npms in the command line: cli-table, inquirer, mysql You will need to put your own root name and password into the correct spot in the code so that your computer knows how to communicate       with your mySQL database.
+    you must install these npms in the command line: cli-table, inquirer, mysql You will need to put your own root name and password into the correct spot in the code so that your computer knows how to communicate       with your mySQL database. you will have to look for this piece of code

 1. To run this app first you will need to clone this repository onto your desktop: the process for this is found here: https://help.github.com/en/articles/cloning-a-repository